AliSoftware/alisoftware.github.io/_posts/2015-09-14-thinking-in-swift-1-addendum.md

 See you soon for the next parts of this article series, talking about `map`, `flatMap`, `??`, optional chaining, and avoiding data inconsistencies.

-[^all-the-things]: Insert a "Force-Unwrap all the Things" meme here — that I was tool lazy to create and include.
+[^all-the-things]: Insert a "Force-Unwrap all the Things" meme here — that I was too lazy to create and include.